Data Access Policy

 each data file is accompanied by a corresponding codebook.

-External researchers and institutional representatives who request data collected by the NRC to conduct their own analyses must submit the following:
+External researchers and institutional representatives who request data collected by the National Resource Center to conduct their own analyses must submit the following:

 - Application for Obtaining Data [pdf], including: